 Our students benefit from learning from our Teachers Assistants (TA’s), all of whom are alumni from our course and successful real estate investors.
 Students can also bring their questions to me directly during our live Q&A Office Hours calls on Zoom.
-We hold about 18 of these Office Hours sessions per year, and students and alumni are welcome for life.
+We will hold Office Hours twice weekly during the 11 weeks, and students and alumni are welcome for life.

 P.S.
 Got questions?